dcsaorg/DCSA-OpenAPI/domain/event/README.md

 - `VGM`,`CAS`,`CUS`,`DGD` and `OOG` added as `documentTypeCode`
 - `transportCall` is now an optional field on EquipmentEvent
 - `eventLocation` is added as an optional field on EquipmentEvent
+- `transportDocumentTypeCode` query parameter filter has been removed from the `ShipmentSubscriptionBody` object

 <a name="v103"></a>[Release v1.0.3 (31 August 2021)](https://app.swaggerhub.com/domains-docs/dcsaorg/EVENT_DOMAIN/1.0.3)
 ---